-Abstract: Paul Helm, a Calvinist theologian, has contributed an article to Ligonier.org in which he presents two noteworthy objections to Molinism.
+Summary: Paul Helm has contributed an article to Ligonier.org in which he presents two noteworthy objections to Molinism.
 First, Helm presents an internal critique of Molinism purporting to show that Libertarian Free Will (LFW) undermines God’s providential control over the world.
 Second, Helm argues that Molinism is incompatible with the doctrine of irresistible grace.
-I demonstrate that Helm’s first objection begs the question and relies on a model of LFW which Molinists aren’t necessarily committed to.
+I demonstrate that Helm begs the question with his first objection and relies on a model of LFW which Molinists aren’t necessarily committed to.
 I then respond to Helm’s second objection by presenting two ways Molinism could be construed so as to be compatible with irresistible grace.
 Along the way I also discuss some minor errors diffused through out Helm’s essay.
-Such errors would include comprehensional errors, dictional ambiguity, etc. I then conclude that LFW presents no threat to God’s providential control over the world and neither is Molinism at odds with irresistible grace.
+Such errors would include comprehensional errors, dictional ambiguity, inter alia.
+I then conclude that LFW presents no threat to God’s providential control over the world and neither is Molinism at odds with irresistible grace.

 Issue 1: Helm Underdescribes LFW